-- 30 (1) A team winning a match on a forfeit receives 225 points. - (2) A team forfeiting a match on 3 or more occasions may be excluded from the pennant by the Tournament Committee. - (3) If a team is excluded from the pennant, all points received by opposing teams in matches against that team in the rounds in which the forfeits took place are forfeited. - (4) A team winning a set on a forfeit receives 25 points for that set. - (5) A team forfeiting a set under these rules does not receive any points for that set.
+- 30 (1) A team winning a match on a forfeit receives all available points. - (2) A team forfeiting a match on 3 or more occasions may be excluded from the pennant by the Tournament Committee. - (3) If a team is excluded from the pennant, all points received by opposing teams in matches against that team in the rounds in which the forfeits took place are forfeited. - (4) A team winning a set on a forfeit receives all available points for that set. - (5) A team forfeiting a set under these rules does not receive any points for that set. - (6) A team unable to complete a set due to retirement / injury shall receive points available for games completed.